Adam Yates (footballer): Style of play

-Yates was a solid and dependable right-back who was able to create chances with his crossing ability, and had good natural fitness.
+Yates was a solid and dependable right-back who was able to create chances with his crossing ability and had good natural fitness.

-Personal life
+Personal and later life

 Yates has two younger brothers, Ryan and Dominic; Ryan played for the Crewe Alexandra Academy.
 Yates was raised in Werrington, Staffordshire and attended Painsley High School in Cheadle.
 He was in the same year with Port Vale teammate Gareth Owen.
 Yates left the school with one A*, five Bs and four Cs at GCSE level.
 He went on to complete a degree in Professional Sports Writing and Broadcasting at Staffordshire University, alongside Port Vale teammates Gareth Owen, Justin Richards, and Ritchie Sutton.
 Yates and teammate Tom Pope began the 2011–12 season as joint-managers of local amateur Sunday League side Sneyd, fitting their management duties around their professional careers at Vale Park.
 The pair took the club to the Potteries and District Premier Division title and the final of the Sentinel Sunday Cup in 2012–13.

+After retiring as a player, Yates began working at the Hubb Foundation charity, run by Port Vale chairwoman Carol Shanahan.
+He also worked as a matchday summariser for BBC Radio Stoke.